 If you’re on a budget, consider enjoying the specialty dining restaurants for lunch.
 The menu is very similar to dinner, but the cost is usually half what you’d spend at dinner.

 You can also use your loyalty BOGO dining benefit for specialty lunches.
-We’ve found this to be a great deal - and often gives a more personalized experience with less cruisers choosing to enjoy specialty lunch dining.
+We’ve found this to be a great deal, and it usually gives a more personalized experience with fewer cruisers choosing to enjoy specialty lunch dining.

-2. Johnny Rockets has free breakfast on Oasis ships
+2. Johnny Rockets has free breakfast on Oasis Class ships

-Johnny Rockets can be found on plenty of Royal Caribbean ships, including Voyager, Freedom and Oasis class ships.
-Typically, this requires a $6.95 cover charge for your dining experience (which does cover your entire meal, and it is much cheaper than other specialty restaurants.
+Johnny Rockets can be found on plenty of Royal Caribbean ships, including Voyager, Freedom, and Oasis class ships.
+When dining for lunch or dinner, you will have to pay a cover charge.
+The cost, however, does cover your entire meal, and it is much cheaper than other specialty restaurants.

-If you’re sailing on Oasis Class ships, you can actually eat at Johnny Rockets for free during breakfast!
-Though it's a specialty restaurant, Johnny Rockets serves a classic American breakfast free of charge on Oasis, Allure, Harmony and Symphony of the Seas.
-This can offer a great option for breakfast to switch it up from the Windjammer each morning.
+If you are sailing on Oasis Class ships, you can actually eat at Johnny Rockets for free during breakfast!
+Though it is a specialty restaurant, Johnny Rockets serves a classic American breakfast free of charge on Oasis, Allure, Harmony, Symphony, and Wonder of the Seas.
+This can offer a great option for breakfast to switch it up from the Windjammer or Main Dining Room each morning.

 When Royal Caribbean started to add interactive screens onto each deck, we discovered that you could see the nightly Main Dining Room menu on the screens in the morning!
 For a while, you only could see the menu when you sat down each night at dinner, so this was a fun discovery.

-The Royal Caribbean app also offers cruisers to see the nightly menus for the duration of the sailing.
+The Royal Caribbean app also allows cruisers to see the nightly menus for the duration of the sailing.
 You can even view the menu before you board the ship!

-Those considering specialty dining, or other dining options, will enjoy this feature because it allows you to better curate your schedule to fit your dining needs.
+Those considering specialty dining will enjoy this feature because it allows you to better curate your schedule to fit your dining needs.

-You would hate to miss lobster night in the Main Dining Room (when it’s free) by paying for lobster at a specialty restaurant!
+You would hate to miss lobster night in the Main Dining Room (when it is included) by paying for lobster at a specialty restaurant!